CivicTechWR/WRvotes/docs/resources/school-boards-info.md

 the other three systems.
 You may only vote for the school board nominees in your school board.

-[How does this relate to the schools your children attend?]

 In our candidate listings we list nominees for all four school boards.
 Pay attention only to the school board that applies to you.